 3. Behold, we put bits in the mouths of horses to make them obey us, and we guide their whole body.

-4. Behold, even ships, though so large and driven by strong winds, are guided by a small rudder, wherever the will of the pilot determines.
+4. Behold, even ships, though so large and driven by strong winds, are steered by a small rudder to wherever the the pilot’s will determines.

 5. So also, the tongue is a small member, and yet it makes great boasts.
 Behold, how great a forest a small fire sets ablaze!